 The start-up of each channel's output voltage V{OUT} is controlled by the voltage on the corresponding TRACK/SS pin.
-When the voltage on the TRACK/SS pin is less than the 0.8V internal reference voltage, the LTC7802 regulates the V{FB} voltage to the TRACK/SS pin voltage instead of the 0.8V reference voltage.
+When the voltage on the TRACK/SS pin is less than the 0.8V internal reference voltage, the LTC7805 regulates the V{FB} voltage to the TRACK/SS pin voltage instead of the 0.8V reference voltage.
 This allows the TRACK/SS pin to be used as a soft-start which smoothly ramps the output voltage on start-up, thereby limiting the input supply inrush current.
-An external capacitor from the TRACK/SS pin to GND is charged by an internal 12.5 μ A pull-up current, creating a voltage ramp on the TRACK/SS pin.
-As the TRACK/SS voltage rises linearly from 0V to 0.8V (and beyond), the output voltage V{OUT} rises smoothly from zero to its final value.
+An external capacitor from the TRACK/SS pin to GND is charged by an internal 12.5μA pull-up current, creating a voltage rises linearly from 0V to 0.8V (and beyond), the output voltage V{OUT} rises smoothly from zero to its final value.